Eco-Friendly Tours in Watamu

 01

-East Africa’s largest and most biodiverse coastal forest.
-Home to rare endemic species including the golden-rumped elephant shrew.
+East Africa’s largest intact coastal forest.
+Home to endemic species including the golden-rumped elephant shrew.
 Entry fees fund ranger patrols directly.

 02

 One of Kenya’s oldest sea turtle rescue programmes.
-Visit the facility, see turtles in rehabilitation, and learn how the team works with local fishing communities.
+Visit the facility, meet turtles in rehabilitation, and see how the team works with local fishing communities.

 03